February 7, 2007 W #

 This is light years of improvement over the first cover, but I couldn't help but think "Junior High."
 I didn't think anybody else could possibly like this cover either, so I spent two days (while I should have been doing homework and preparing for the semester) going through several design iterations on my own, until a friend helped me come to this cover.
 I emailed several friends for a vote, expecting my cover to win by leaps and bounds.

-40 for the Cartoon Cover
+The results: 40 for the Cartoon Cover

 48 for the Launch Photo Cover (only a 10% lead)